ttu/office-slack-bot/README.md

 ### ConsoleApp for testing

-Console app wraps same functionality as BotKit, so it works with same commands and returns same responsens.
+Console app wraps the same functionality as BotKit, so it works with same commands and returns same responsens.

 ```sh
 $ npm run console